Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 Dangers of Mould on Food

 While some types of mould on food are harmless, others can be dangerous to your health.
-Some of the dangers of eating mouldy food include:
+Some dangers of eating mouldy food include:

 1. Allergic reactions: Some people are allergic to certain types of mould and can experience allergic reactions when they consume mouldy food.